BrandonSimoncic/BrandonSimoncic/README.md

 ## About Me
 Hi!
 I'm Brandon Simoncic, a passionate Robotic Engineer with expertise in machine learning, computer vision, and autonomous systems.
 My work focuses on integrating cutting-edge technologies into robotic platforms to solve complex problems.

+The purpose of this github is just to maintain my pet projects.
+Keep in mind, you will see a few WIP projects.

 ## Skills & Expertise
 - **Robotics**: Autonomous Vehicles, Embedded Systems, Micro-Robotics, Legged Platforms
 - **Software Development**: Machine Learning, Computer Vision, Data Analysis